Ifthekher237/AMTH450-Assignment05-MATLAB/README.md

 ## Usage

-You can access the MATLAB code and simulations for each problem in their respective directories.
+You can access the Mathematics code and simulations for each problem in their respective directories.
 Feel free to explore and use the code as a reference for your own modeling and simulation tasks.

 ## License